MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     ![Screen image displaying the All users users list with one user check box selected and another check box highlighted indicating the ability to select multiple users from the list.](./media/lp1-mod2-remove-user.png)

 4. With the user account selected, on the menu, select **Delete user**.
+# RobertS --> The UI only has Delete (not Delete user) now.

 5. Review the dialog box and then select **OK**.
+# RobertS --> And the confirmation is Yes / No.

 #### Task 2 - Restore a deleted user

 1. In the Users blade, in the left navigation, select **Deleted users**.

 2. Review the list of deleted users and select the user you just deleted.
+# RobertS --> Do we want to just say "Chris Green" since that is the user we just asked them to delete?

     **Important** - By default, deleted user accounts are permanently removed from Azure Active Directory automatically after 30 days.